wyleyr/hankel1867tr/03-I-Exposition.md

 </p>
 <p lang="en">
-Pure theory, no matter what sort of objects it may refer to, everywhere has the task of deriving from given relations [Relationen] new relationships [Beziehungen] which are indeed contained in the presupposed ones and set out at the same time as them, but cognition of which, in consequence of the natur of the human mind, constitutes a scientific advance.
+Pure theory, no matter what sort of objects it may refer to, everywhere has the task of deriving from given [relations]{.origphrase title="Relationen"} new [relationships]{.origphrase title="Beziehungen"} which are indeed contained in the presupposed ones and set out at the same time as them, but cognition of which, in consequence of the natur of the human mind, constitutes a scientific advance.
 The purely formal sciences, logic and mathematics, treat of such relations which are, or at least could be, independent of the determinate content, the substance of the objects.
-To mathematics fall especially those relations of objects to one another which involve the concept of magnitude [Grösse], of measure [Maass], of number [Zahl].
-Everywhere where these concepts are applicable, mathematics, without changing her character, can and will step into the scene, for she combines [verknüpft] those relations of magnitude, of measure, and of number purely with one another, independently of the compared objects and substances themselves.
+To mathematics fall especially those relations of objects to one another which involve the concept of [magnitude]{.origphrase title="Grösse"}, of [measure]{.origphrase title="Maass"}, of [number]{.origphrase title="Zahl"}.
+Everywhere where these concepts are applicable, mathematics, without changing her character, can and will step into the scene, for she [combines]{.origphrase title="verknüpft"} those relations of magnitude, of measure, and of number purely with one another, independently of the compared objects and substances themselves.
 </p>
 </div>